yutannihilation/K9/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is second release.
+* This submission includes some improvement about calculation of time periods and error handlings.

 ## Reverse dependencies